Yeah Yeah Yeahs

-Yeah Yeah Yeahs are an American indie rock band formed in New York City in 2000.
-The group consists of vocalist/pianist Karen O, guitarist/keyboardist Nick Zinner, and drummer Brian Chase; they do not have a bassist but have been complemented during live shows by David Pajo and Imaad Wasif.
-They are known for energetic performances and a blend of genres, including art rock and dance-rock.
+Yeah Yeah Yeahs (often abbreviated as YYYs) are an American indie rock band formed in New York City in 2000 by Karen O (vocals), Nick Zinner (guitars, keyboards), and Brian Chase (drums, percussion).
+They rose to fame during the 2000s garage rock and post-punk revivals, noted for their evolving musical style and energetic performances.

-Yeah Yeah Yeahs found commercial success with their debut album, Fever to Tell (2003), which has been cited as their best work.
-It produced four singles, including "Maps", which became one of the band's most recognizable songs.
-They issued a second album, Show Your Bones (2006), and shifted to dance-punk with their third, It's Blitz!
-(2009).
-Both records received positive reviews, and the latter spawned the hit single "Heads Will Roll".
-The band's fourth album, Mosquito (2013), became their highest-charting record in the United States but did not match the reception of its predecessors.
-The group went on a hiatus the following year and returned in 2017, performing live for the rest of the 2010s.
-Their fifth and most recent album, Cool It Down, was released in 2022 to critical acclaim.
-It produced the digital hit "Spitting Off the Edge of the World".
+After earning positive reviews for their 2001 debut EP, Yeah Yeah Yeahs achieved commercial success with their acclaimed debut album, Fever to Tell (2003), placing them at the forefront of the 2000s rock revival.
+The album produced the single "Maps", which became their best-known song.
+Their next two albums, Show Your Bones (2006) and It's Blitz!
+(2009), drew further acclaim and produced the singles "Gold Lion" and "Heads Will Roll".
+Their fourth album, Mosquito (2013), earned lukewarm reviews but reached number five on the US Billboard 200.
+After a hiatus, their fifth album, Cool It Down (2022), marked a critical resurgence and produced the single "Spitting Off the Edge of the World".

-In 2002, Rolling Stone described Yeah Yeah Yeahs as "the best thing to happen to punk rock".
-They have received several accolades, including nominations for five Grammy Awards—four of which were for Best Alternative Music Album—and seven MTV Video Music Awards.
-Rolling Stone included Fever to Tell on their list of the "500 Greatest Albums of All Time" and "Maps" on their "500 Greatest Songs of All Time".
+Yeah Yeah Yeahs have received several accolades, including nominations for five Grammy Awards—four of which are for Best Alternative Music Album—and seven MTV Video Music Awards.
+Rolling Stone has Fever to Tell on their list of "500 Greatest Albums of All Time" and "Maps" on their "500 Greatest Songs of All Time"; the same publication ranked Karen O and Zinner among the greatest singers and guitarists in history, respectively.